 The FoodNet Canada surveillance framework supports the following:

 The FoodNet Canada model is based on the U.S. Centers for Disease Control and Prevention (CDC) FoodNet sentinel site model—a leading-edge surveillance approach implemented to reduce the occurrence and impact of food-borne diseases in the United States.
 However, FoodNet Canada's scientific mandate is broader; it includes simultaneous and in-depth investigation of food-borne and waterborne diseases and exposure.
 In-depth community-based investigation is done through sentinel site surveillance.
 The selection of sentinel site locations is based on specific criteria.
 Such criteria ensure that cost efficiencies are achieved for sample collection and laboratory analysis, and that data results can be generalized for communities across Canada.
 Sentinel sites are established in unique partnerships with local public health units and provincial public health laboratories that include a working network with the local water, agriculture and retail food sectors, as well as the provincial and federal institutions responsible for public health.
-Currently, there are three sentinel sites within the system: in Ontario (Region of Waterloo Public Health), British Columbia (Fraser Health Authority), and Alberta (Calgary and Central Alberta).
+Currently, there are three sentinel sites within the system: in Ontario (Middlesex-London Health Unit), British Columbia (Fraser Health Authority), and Alberta (Alberta Health Services: Calgary and Central Zones).